jupyter-book/jupyter-book/docs/content/content-blocks.md

 My second tab with `some code`!
 ```

-See the [`sphinx-tabs`](https://sphinx-panels.readthedocs.io/en/latest/#tabbed-content) documentation for more information about how to use this.
+See the [`sphinx-panels` tabbed](sphinx-panels:components-tabbed) documentation for more information about how to use this.

 ## Citations and cross-references